February 1922

 Ó Duibhir (2011), pg 69

-Phoenix (1994), pg 184; Parkinson (2004), pg 219; McDermott (2001), pg 172-173
+Phoenix (1994), pg 184; Parkinson (2004), pg 219; McDermott (2001), pg 172-173; Parkinson (2020), pg 187

-RIC leave their barracks in Limerick.
+The RIC leave their barracks in Limerick.

 O’Callaghan (2018), pg 102

-An ex-British soldier, Charles Herbert Burns from Kilmacrennan, is shot dead by an IRA police patrol in a grocery shop in Milford, Co.
+An ex-British Army soldier, Charles Herbert Burns from Kilmacrennan, is shot dead by an IRA police patrol in a grocery shop in Milford, Co.
 Donegal.
 It was claimed that he tried to pull a gun on the patrol.

 Ó Duibhir (2011), pg 71